 📚 Related Reading: Taking a road trip to Aspen?
 Don’t miss a single must-see attraction by reading our guide to the 41 Best Places To Visit in Colorado!

 Situated along I-70, Glenwood Springs is a quaint mountain town that’s easy to access most times of the year.
-The famous hike to Hanging Lake is a major attraction, drawing visitors from all over the country and beyond (note: the trail is temporarily closed due to mudslide damage in late 2021).
+The famous hike to Hanging Lake is a major attraction, drawing visitors from all over the country and beyond.
+To experience this trail, be sure to reserve a permit in advance.

 Rafting and exploring nearby mountain bike trails are other popular summertime activities.
 Families will love visiting the Glenwood Caverns Adventure Park and splashing in Glenwood Hot Springs.